markslater/docs/source/replication/enable-server-side-multi-site-bucket-replication.rst

 Replication of Encrypted Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MinIO supports replicating objects encrypted with automatic
+MinIO supports replicating objects encrypted with automatic Server-Side
-Server-Side Encryption (SSE-S3).
-Both the source and destination buckets
+Encryption (SSE-S3 or SSE-KMS).
+Both the source and destination buckets *must*
-*must* have automatic SSE-S3 enabled for MinIO to replicate an encrypted object.
+have automatic SSE-S3/SSE-KMS enabled for MinIO to replicate an encrypted
+object.

 As part of the replication process, MinIO *decrypts* the object on the source
 bucket and transmits the unencrypted object.
 The destination MinIO cluster then